MicrosoftDocs/ATADocs/ATPDocs/manage-action-accounts.md

 ---
 title: Manage action accounts
-description: Learn how to configure the Directory Service Account (DSA) to work with Microsoft Defender for Identity. ms.date: 01/17/2022 ms.topic: how-to
+description: Learn how to manage action accounts to work with Microsoft Defender for Identity. ms.date: 01/17/2022 ms.topic: how-to
 ---